 Lime cream: sour cream mixed with juice & zest of fresh lime

 * alternatively get Organ’s buckwheat pancake mix and

 Re-hydrate the Wakame in warm apple cider (or water) for 3-5 minutes.
 Put all the ingredients in a blender or food processor.
 ‘Pulse’ for a few minutes to get a coarse but homogeneous mixture.

 Note: seaweed tartar will keep for a few days in a jar in the fridge.

 FOR THE CREPES:

 To prepare the crepe batter, whisk all ingredients vigorously until the batter is completely smooth; allow to rest in the refrigerator for 2 hours before making crepes.

 To make the crepes, put a little butter in a crepe pan or a large skillet over low-medium heat.
 Add 3 tbsp of batter to the pan and swirl until the bottom of the pan is covered.
 Cook for about 1 minute, or until the crepe is slightly moist on top and golden underneath.
 Loosen the edges of the crepe.
 Slide a spatula under it, and gently flip it upside down into the pan.
 Cook for 1 minute and transfer to a warm plate.
 Repeat with the remaining batter.

-Chef''s tips: SEAWEED TARTARE is lovely on fresh vegetables like celery boats, pieces of colourful capsicum, Belgium endive leaves, red radicchio leaves, courgettes, cucumber & radish slices or half cherry tomatoes.
+Tips: Seaweed tartare is lovely on fresh vegetables like celery boats, pieces of colourful capsicum, endive leaves, red radicchio leaves, courgettes, cucumber & radish slices or half cherry tomatoes.
 Also lovely on ciabatta slices, crostinis or pita crisps.

 Resting the pancake batter for two hours is necessary to get the consistency required for a very thin pancake, mainly it ensures even hydration of the ingredients and let them ‘relax’ for a more tender pancake.